auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 Risk assessments configuration allows you to enable or disable risk assessment features for your tenant.

+> **Entitlement required:** Risk assessments are part of [Adaptive MFA](https://auth0.com/docs/secure/multi-factor-authentication/adaptive-mfa), which requires an Enterprise add-on.
+On tenants without this entitlement, export and deploy of `riskAssessment` will be skipped with a warning.

 - `settings.enabled`: toggles the feature true/flase (required)
 - `new_device.remember_for` (optional): days to remember devices